GeraldNamgal/web-prog-hw3-2018/README.md

 and handles the table consequences and such of situations like these for me.
 That is, the "ManyToManyField" will allow me to associate a topping with multiple pizzas and each pizza with multiple toppings.

+There shouldn't be much data in the database when you begin.
+I don't know how you plan to grade it so to err on the side of caution, I left it up to you to add users (besides the superuser) and orders to your preference.
+Hopefully this makes grading easier.